amankhan9k/amankhan9k/README.md

 - 👋 Hi, I’m @amankhan9k
-- 👀 I’m interested in programming and hacking
+- 👀 I’m interested in programming
 - 🌱 I’m currently learning java
-- 💞️ I’m looking to collaborate on Instagram

 <!---
 amankhan9k/amankhan9k is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.